 Volunteers must be reliable, capable of working independently, have a strong, personal walk with God and a willingness to communicate the Gospel with creativity.

 Volunteers should be over 18 years old, be a qualified BSL interpreter (or trainee) and a member of Signs of God.
-All volunteers will be DBS checked before being offered a place on this team and must attend compulsory Safeguarding training at the start of the festival (provided on site).
+All volunteers will be DBS checked before being offered a place on this team and must attend compulsory Safeguarding training at the start of the festival (this is provided on site).
 If you have a transferable DBS, please let us know.

-Creation Fest has four on-site cafes: The Big Shed Cafe, The Showcase Cafe, The Youth Cafe and Parent and Youth Leader Cafe.
-All are busy, fun environments that need hard-working, people-friendly staff to keep everyone’s caffeine levels topped up!
+Our Big Shed café is a fun environment that needs hard-working, people-friendly staff to keep everyone’s caffeine levels topped up!
 Love being busy?
 Sign up here…

-The cafe team work two times in four-hour shifts per day.
+The café team work two x four hour shifts per day.
 Responsibilities include serving drinks and food, dealing with money, operating the till, cleaning and clearing tables.

-Volunteers should be over 18 years old, speak fluent English and be capable of working independently.
-Experience of working in a cafe environment is an advantage but not essential – full training will be provided, including food hygiene and health and safety training as required.
-Experienced baristas for the Big Shed Cafe always welcome!
+Volunteers should be over 18 years old and be capable of working independently.
+Experience of working in a café environment is an advantage but not essential – full training will be provided, including food hygiene and health and safety training as required.
+Experienced baristas are always welcome!

 You are one of the first faces our campers see as they arrive on site, often after a long car journey.
 A friendly, cheerful and helpful team of volunteers.

-The camping team meet at 08.30 for prayer each day.
-Official working hours are Friday to Sunday 09.00 – 21.00, Monday to Friday 09.00 – 18.00.
-There are two sub-teams: office and campsite.
-The office team check campers in, assist with bookings, mobile phone charging, freezing icepacks and selling camp shop supplies.
+The camping team meet at 08.30am for prayer each day.
+Please note this year we are opening the camping early before the weekend starts.
+The Camping Office will be open from Monday the 26 July until Sunday 1 August.
+Official working hours are: Monday to Sunday 09.00 – 18.00.
+The office will stay open on Monday 26 July and Thursday 29 July as that is when most people will arrive on-mass!
+A rota is used to ensure all Team members have suitable breaks.
+There are two teams: the Camping Office and Camping Hosts.
+The office team checks campers in, assist with bookings, mobile phone charging, freezing icepacks and selling camp shop supplies.
 The campsite team help campers pitch tents, unload luggage, repair broken tents and ‘patrol’ the site to check all is safe and secure.
+This year checking social distancing in terms of setting up tents is also required.
+Camping Hosts will also serve on the Office Team rota depending on how busy things are!
 You meet many excited and often tired people, so it is important that you remain cheerful and helpful, but firm where necessary.